Articles

 More than one supply line to each residential unit

-When using water submetering to bill your tenants for water costs, you should use an allocation method.
+When using water submetering to bill your tenants for water costs, you should use a full allocation method.
 This ensures that exactly 100% of the bill is recovered, without the possibility of overcharging (or undercharging) for water.

 The billing best practices to follow describe the calculation methodology.
 Check with your local water authority for any specific rules and regulations regarding water submetering and/or allocation methods.